 What to expect

-- Jobs are available throughout the country.
+- Jobs are available in careers services and careers units throughout the country.

 - There is little opportunity for self-employment and freelance work, although part-time work and career breaks are possible.